-In Outlook 2010 or Outlook 2013, look in File, Account Settings, double click on the iCloud account to open the Change Account dialog.
+In Outlook 2010 and newer, look in File, Account Settings, double click on the iCloud account to open the Change Account dialog.

 The following are the account settings entered on the first page of the account setup dialog.

 After checking (or completing) the account setup dialog, click More Settings buttons.
 On the Outgoing Server tab, select:

 - My outgoing server (SMTP) requires authentication

 - Use same settings as my incoming mail server